Monday, September 29, 2014

 "The staircase on the north circles clockwise--the one on the south circles counterclockwise.
 Each staircase makes six complete circles and rises vertically 76 feet, 2 3/4 inches."
 (The Manti Temple Centennial, 1888-1988; 104.)

 The staircases are still used regularly.
-There are sealing rooms in the east tower on the second floor (same level as the world/terrestrial room) and on the fifth floor (above the assembly room).
+There are sealing rooms in the east tower on the second floor (same level as the world/terrestrial room, pictured below) and on the fifth floor (above the assembly room).
 They can only be accessed via the spiral staircases.
 They are used for living sealings, but they are very small and can't hold very many guests.

 Here are a couple of pictures of the west pulpits (although they basically look identical):

 Everything in this room, apart from modern sound equipment and upholstery, is original.
+The benches are original.
 The pine boards on the floor are worn with age.
-The windows are mostly original, and the wavy glass has no curtains or blinds; in the room you can get a beautiful view of Manti on the south and the farms of Sanpete Valley to the north.
+The windows are mostly original, and the wavy glass panes provide beautiful views of Manti on the south and the farms of Sanpete Valley to the north.
+The beautiful details and colors on the mouldings and ceiling match those of the Celestial Room.
+It's really a lovely room that really helps you feel the spirit of the pioneers who labored to build it.

 1. The mural in the "world" room, as you describe here, was most fascinating during my first and only visit to the Manti temple weeks ago.
 Being Chinese baptized into the church in Taiwan, I was most surprised to find Chinese people depicted in that mural.
 I felt it had to do with the gathering of the saints unto Zion.
 The welcoming Native American chief has a gesture like that of the Saviour in a popular Second Coming painting.
 I will go to the BYU studies paper you recommend here.
 Thank you so much for sharing your observations and research.